 After your app goes live in the Apple Store and/or the Google Play Store, certain changes require an app republishing/update to take effect.
 Also, you might encounter some issues that call for an app republishing to get resolved.

-The most common cases when an app republishing is needed are:
+The most common cases are:

 Note: It is important to resist adding the new features to your app until it gets approved and released by Apple and/or Google.
 Otherwise, your existing live app (operating on the older source code) may not function properly because of the incompatible features.